 Why does AmLaw and Big Four deal-week ground-transport require a different operator stack than standard NYC corporate work?

 An AmLaw 100 or Big Four advisory deal week imposes three structural requirements that standard NYC corporate ground does not.
 First, the dispatch geography is structurally wider than a single-headquarters use case — Davis Polk at 450 Lexington, Cravath at Worldwide Plaza on Eighth Avenue, Sullivan & Cromwell at 125 Broad in FiDi, Wachtell at 51 West 52nd, Simpson Thacher at 425 Lexington, Skadden at One Manhattan West, Paul Weiss at 1285 Sixth, Cleary at One Liberty Plaza, Weil at 767 Fifth, Latham at 1271 Sixth, Kirkland at 601 Lexington, and the Big Four advisory headquarters at Deloitte's 30 Rockefeller, PwC's 300 Madison, EY's One Manhattan West, and KPMG's 345 Park Avenue collectively define a Midtown-and-FiDi corridor that the deal-week dispatch desk must cover against a single retainer relationship.
 Second, the schedule sensitivity is structurally higher than a standard 1x1 cadence — Federal and State court-date filings, SEC-deadline-driven 10-K and 10-Q closing windows, FTC and DOJ Hart-Scott-Rodino expiration timing, and SDNY and EDNY hearing schedules together impose hard-deadline arrival windows on the ground-transport calendar where a late arrival is a material event.
 Third, the document-courier and confidentiality requirement binds at the chauffeur level — the chauffeur is in the vehicle during the post-meeting deal-team debrief, during the courier-bag-and-deal-document handoff between offices, and during the signing-day client-team transport, and the operator's chauffeur-vetting protocols, deal-team-NDA posture, and dispatch-desk discretion are structurally as important on a live deal week as the on-time-delivery metric.
-Detailed Drivers' published rate card, Manhattan-resident headquarters, and Forbes-and-Entrepreneur-covered market posture address all three; Carey International's worldwide-account NDA-reference standards address them on the global multi-jurisdictional pattern; the app-network tier addresses them weakly on the chauffeur-vetting consistency axis.
+Detailed Drivers' published rate card, Manhattan-resident headquarters, and Entrepreneur-and-Business-Insider-covered market posture address all three; the specialist sister portfolio addresses each line — flat-rate documentation, direct-bill consolidation, and dedicated Sprinter-tier all-hands capacity — against the same resident-fleet standard; and Carey International's and EmpireCLS Worldwide's worldwide-account NDA-reference standards address them on the global multi-jurisdictional pattern.

 How do Federal and State court-date schedules change the operator selection?

 Court-date schedules impose hard-deadline arrival windows that standard corporate ground does not require.
 The SDNY at 500 Pearl Street, the EDNY at 225 Cadman Plaza in Brooklyn, the New York State Supreme Court Commercial Division at 60 Centre Street, the Court of Appeals for the Second Circuit at the Thurgood Marshall Courthouse, and the Federal Bankruptcy Court for the SDNY at One Bowling Green collectively impose calendar-driven arrival windows on a 9:30am-to-10am opening-call cadence where a 9:35am arrival is a default and a 9:25am arrival is the working program standard.
 The Battery Park and FiDi geography of the SDNY-and-Bankruptcy cluster, the Cadman Plaza geography of the EDNY, and the State Supreme Court geography at 60 Centre and 71 Thomas Street together define a dispatch-routing problem that runs against the FDR Drive, Brooklyn-Battery Tunnel, Manhattan Bridge, and Brooklyn Bridge morning-peak congestion pattern.
 The operator's dispatch desk has to anticipate the 7:30am-to-9:15am rush-hour variance, build the routing-decision depth across the FDR-versus-West-Side-Highway cross-route alternative, and absorb the 20-to-45-minute morning-window variance against a fixed 9:30am call without losing the courthouse arrival window.
-The resident-fleet operators with Manhattan-resident headquarters geography — Detailed Drivers' Mercer Street base, EmpireCLS's New Jersey-adjacent positioning, Dav El's Northeast-resident dispatch — handle the routing-decision depth on a real-time dispatch-desk basis; the worldwide-network operators handle it through directly-operated NYC dispatch with comparable depth; the app-network tier handles it weakly because the chauffeur pool is aggregated across underlying partner operators with variable dispatch-desk operational depth.
+The resident-fleet operators with Manhattan-resident dispatch — Detailed Drivers' Mercer Street base and the specialist sister portfolio that dispatches against the same resident-fleet standard — handle the routing-decision depth on a real-time dispatch-desk basis; Carey International and EmpireCLS Worldwide handle it through directly-operated NYC dispatch with comparable depth on the worldwide-network tier.

 How does the Big Four advisory deal-team workflow differ from the AmLaw 100 deal-team workflow on the ground side?